Doing a CKAN release¶

 Cherry-pick the i18n changes from the release branch onto master.

-We don’t generally merge or cherry-pick release branches into master, but the files in ckan/i18n are an exception.
+Generally we don’t merge or cherry-pick release branches into master, but the files in ckan/i18n are an exception.
 These files are only ever changed on release branches following the Doing a beta release instructions above, and after a release has been finalized the changes need to be cherry-picked onto master.

 To find out what i18n commits there are on the release-v* branch that are not on master, do: